thehelp/cluster/README.md

 Take a look at how `Master` and `GracefulExpress` delegate to `Graceful` for more detail. `Graceful` has a number of configuration options as well, like how long to wait for not-yet-ready `addCheck()` functions before shutting down anyway.

 The exposed four classes also provide a deeper level of customization.
 For example, instead of using the default configuration of `thehelp-last-ditch`, you can provide `messenger` callbacks of the form `function(err, options, cb)`.
 Or, instead of letting these classes log with `winston`, you can provide `log` objecst with `info`/`warn`/`error` functions to pipe output to your own logging system.

+## A note on domains

+[Node.js domains](http://nodejs.org/api/domain.html), while powerful, are still in the unstable state, so this module will be kept in the `0.x.y` version range until that changes.

+It should also be noted that not all libraries support domains. `pg` only started supporting domains in `3.x`.
+Do testing with your libraries of choice to ensure that they play nicely.

 ## Development